Support and guidance for when you are feeling overwhelmed by grief.

 Email agrievingworld(at)gmail.com

-I kindly invite you to harness the environmental and/or ecological grief you may be experiencing and use it to take action to help our wild kin.
-If you’re interested in whales, please join us in recognizing the inherent rights of the Southern Resident Orcas.
+I kindly invite you to harness the environmental and/or ecological grief you may be experiencing, and take action by joining us as we educate our communities and decision makers to recognize the inherent rights of the Southern Resident Orcas.